 Value investing targets companies with lower-than-average growth rates for sales and earnings and lower-than-average price-to-earnings (P/E) and price-to-book (P/B) ratios.
 Typically, value stocks are associated with large, well-established companies that tend to trade at a lower price relative to their fundamentals and pay a rich dividend.
 Investors buy these stocks in the hope that they will increase in value when the broader market recognizes their full potential.
 With value stocks, we are often looking at disappointing past results.
 In some cases, the period(s) of poor performance are considered temporary and suggest that a turnaround opportunity may exist.
 Some investors mistakenly equate value with cheap.
 In some cases, stock prices are lower because the company has consistently disappointed investors – in this instance the stock price may be cheap, but not because there is hidden value, rather because there is little demand for the stock.
 In contrast, growth stocks point to a promising future, with less attention paid to past results.
 Growth investing targets higher-than-average growth rates for sales and earnings and higher-than-average P/E and P/B ratios.
 Most growth stocks are more volatile than value stocks and pay out less in dividends.
 The trade-off for dividend hungry investors is that growth-oriented companies are more likely to reinvest profits in the building or expanding of their business thus creating greater value in the ongoing enterprise and lifting share prices.

 So which style is right for you and your portfolio?
 Value and growth stocks tend to move into and out of favor over time, so a good strategy might be to own both styles in a diversified portfolio.
 During recessions and the first steps of post-recession recovery, value stocks will often outperform growth stocks.
 During expansionary times, growth stocks are often the leaders.
-Not surprisingly, since the financial crisis growth stocks have outperformed value stocks in 8 of 11 years.
-For 2019 (YTD), the S&P 500 Growth Index has risen 16.51% compared to a return of 12.97% for the S&P 500 Value Index.
-Predicting if that trend will continue is difficult.
-Should the Fed continue to ease growth stocks could benefit while a trade deal between the U.S. and China could lead to rising rates and higher commodity prices which could benefit value stocks in the financials, energy and materials sectors.
+If you believe, as we do, that the Federal Reserve may have engineered a soft landing (avoiding a recession) and that the next move for the economy is an acceleration then the case for value is strengthened.
+From an historical perspective, growth stocks have outperformed value stocks in 7 of the last 10 years.
+For 2023 (YTD), the S&P 500 Growth Index has risen 20.92% compared to a return of 13.47% for the S&P 500 Value Index.
+During the bear market of 2022 we saw a wide gap in performance with growth (-29.52%) and value (-5.40%).